 The rule of thumb is that an 8-week old pup will consume up to 10% of its body weight per day.

-For adults, we have always recommended to split the total amount of raw food into two meals, morning an night.
+For adults, we have always recommended to split the total amount of raw food into two meals, morning and night.
 However, information moves on.
-We know that the less you use a gut the healthier the animal appears to be so in line with best fasting principles, we had started recommending these two meals get closer and closer together, giving. the gut lots of time off (more on fasting here).
+We know that the less you use a gut the healthier the animal appears to be so in line with best fasting principles, we had started recommending these two meals get closer and closer together, giving the gut lots of time off (more on fasting here).